ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 # Data Preprocessing (Stage Two)
-With all of our data exploration done we have know have landed on a handful of features we know we want to keep.
-In reality a lot of our data has already been pre-processed in the Importing and Cleanning data phase, now we just need to refine based on our finding from the data exploration.
+Following our comprehensive data exploration, we have know identified a select group of features to keep.
+Although, a significant portion our data underwent preprocessing during the initial importing and cleaning phase, now we just need to make refinements based on our findings from the data exploration.